 I use the TPE (The Photographer’s Ephemeris) app on my phone which helps greatly when estimating the times and locations of sun and moon rises and sets.

-As a landscape photographer, you are always paying attention to weather conditions.
-Whether it is the wind speed, atmospheric conditions such as fog and haze and skies that clear after a day of rain which can produce the most beautiful sunsets they all lend themselves to interesting photographs.
+As a coastal photographer, you are always paying attention to weather conditions.
+Whether it is the wind speed, atmospheric conditions such as fog and haze and skies that clear after a day of rain which can produce the most beautiful sunsets they all lend themselves to interesting coastal photography.

 Weather and changes in climate can affect the look and feel of the beach.
 The days spent at the beach as a child I recall the beach being a spacious place where making it down to the beach in the blistering sand could take what seemed like forever.
 In the last few years, erosion has occurred at an accelerating rate.
 You no longer have to run as far however the air temperatures have also increased.